Apply now for Pond Lehocky Giordano’s 25 Days of Scholarship – awarding 25 students each a $1,000 scholarship next June!

 Pond Lehocky Giordano Quick Answer Checkmark Quick Answer

-Injury claims cover two types of expenses: economic damages and non-economic damages.
+Injury claims cover two types of damages: economic damages and non-economic damages.
 Economic damages are those that can easily be quantified, like missed pay or medical bills.

-Pain and suffering are considered a non-economic item.
-These are items that do not have a specific dollar amount and must be determined by previous case law and the individual claim details.
+Pain and suffering is considered a non-economic item.
+Non-economic damages are items that do not have a specific dollar amount and must be determined by previous case law and the individual claim details.

 Pain and suffering refers to physical discomfort and emotional distress brought on by your injury.
-When you are injured, your life changes and these changes may be difficult for you to accept and may make life harder for you.
-Additionally, your injury could cause you to suffer from pain for days, weeks, or even months.
+After an accident, even routine activities may become more difficult, and adjusting to these changes can be both physically and emotionally challenging.
+Your life changes, and these changes may be difficult for you to accept and may make life harder for you.
+Injuries may also lead to ongoing pain that lasts days, weeks, or even months, significantly affecting your comfort, independence, and overall quality of life.

 Is Pain and Suffering Taxable?